Dr Felix Ngobigha

 Felix Ngobigha staff profile photo

-Dr Felix Ngobigha is a Senior Lecturer in Network Engineering & Course leader for MSc Advanced Computing at the School of Technology, Business and Arts.
-He holds a PhD in computing and electronic systems, an MSc in telecommunications & information systems from the University of Essex, Colchester, U.K., in 2005 and 2015 respectively.
-In 2000, he received the B.Tech.
-(Hons.) degree in electrical engineering (electronics option) from the Rivers State University of Science & Technology, Port Harcourt, Nigeria.
+Dr. Felix Ngobigha is a Senior Lecturer in Network Engineering and Course Leader for the MSc in Computer Science at the School of Technology, Business, and Arts.
+He holds a PhD in Computing and Electronic Systems, and an MSc in Telecommunications and Information Systems from the University of Essex, Colchester, UK., obtained in 2005 and 2015, respectively.
+In 2000, he received a B.Tech.
+(Hons.) degree in Electrical Engineering (Electronics option) from Rivers State University of Science and Technology, Port Harcourt, Nigeria.

-Felix teaching and learning support covers several courses at the University of Suffolk which includes the following areas: future networks, computing, high-level electronic circuit design, wireless communications, microwave and/or antenna theory and other related fields.
+Felix's teaching and learning support covers several fields, including the following areas: future networks, computing, high-level electronic circuit design, wireless communications, microwave and/or antenna theory, and other related fields.

 Current teaching responsibilities: